We may naturally reduce elevated homocysteine levels by getting high dosages of vitamins B2, B6, B12 and folate from foods or supplements.

-Homocysteine is an amino acid which the body naturally produce.
-But, high concentrations of homocysteine are harmful for the body.
+Homocysteine is an amino acid naturally produced by the body.
+But, high concentrations of homocysteine can be dangerous.
 They can damage the lining of the arteries, and make blood clot more easily.

 Elevated homocysteine levels seem to increase the risk of cardiovascular disease, stroke, diabetes, depression, migraines, poor cognitive function, poor memory, dementia, Alzheimer’s disease, bone fractures, osteoporosis, birth defects, early miscarriage, and pregnancy complications.[1,2,3,4,5,6,7,8]